-The longest tennis match ever happened in 2010, between John Isner and Nicholas Mahut in Wimbledon.
-It lasted 11 hours and 5 minutes, and it was played over a course of 3 days due to the lack of natural light.
-The match ended with Isner beating Mahut by 70 games to 68 in the 5th set.
+The longest tennis match ever lasted 11 hours and 5 minutes, and it was played over a course of 3 days due to the lack of natural light.
+The match happened in 2010, between John Isner and Nicholas Mahut in Wimbledon.
+Isner won the match with a score of 70 games to 68 in the 5th set.

 It is by far the longest match ever, as the #2 match lasted “only” 6 hours and 43 minutes.
 Crazy, right?
 I get tired just thinking about it.